ProjectEvergreen/greenwood/www/pages/about/features.md

 ## Features

 ### Easy Onboarding
 We built Greenwood in the hopes that getting started would be easy.
 By default Greenwood will build an app for you.
 Just simply start adding pages and customizing templates as needed and you're good to go!
-You pick your workspace, Greenwood makes as few assumptions as needed to deliver an optimal development experience with minimum configuration needed.
+Greenwood makes as few assumptions as needed to deliver an optimal development experience with minimum configuration needed.

 We strive to provide good documentation, intuitive developer experiences, and stable workflows.
 Even if you don't know anything about Modules or Web Components, if you can learn a little markdown and some HTML / CSS, you can get started making a modern website right away!